---

 | **Exponential Smoothing (ETS, no seasonality)** | Smooth trend, no seasonal component | When you have trend but too little data for seasonality |

-We deliberately *don't* try Holt-Winters with seasonality at this point: with only 1.5 seasonal cycles in training, it almost always fails to converge.
+We deliberately *don't* try Holt-Winters with seasonality at this point: with only ~1.5 seasonal cycles in training it almost always fails to converge.
 Knowing what *not* to fit is part of the discipline.

 ## Evaluation strategy

-We report two metrics per category:
+We report two metrics:

 - **MAE in EUR** — absolute error in monetary terms.
 Stable on low-volume series.